KshitijChandrakar/WebsiteFinal/content.en/projects/Dick Dodger 3000.md

 ---
-description: "Game Project I Worked on"
+description: "Game Project I Worked on for my second semester project"
 categories: 'projects'
-tags: [game development, godot]
+tags: [game development, python]
-title: "Birds of Yunhan"
+title: "Dick Dodger 3000"
 ---
 Partial Movenet Implementation.
 Its a game in which a cat dodges dicks.
 (So Real of Her)